Estimated reading time: 8 minutes

 The origins of yoga can be traced back to the Indus Valley civilization, which existed in the Indian subcontinent around 3000 BCE.
 The word “yoga” comes from the Sanskrit word “yuj,” which means “to yoke” or “to unite.”
 This refers to the practice of uniting the body, mind, and spirit in order to achieve a state of inner harmony and balance.

 Over the centuries, yoga has evolved and developed in numerous ways.
 In the early stages, yoga was primarily a spiritual practice, designed to help practitioners connect with the divine and achieve enlightenment.
-However, over time, yoga began to incorporate more physical practices, including postures or asanas, breathing exercises or pranayama, and meditation techniques.
+However, yoga began incorporating more physical practices over time, including postures or asanas, breathing exercises or pranayama, and meditation techniques.

-Yoga also played an important role in the development of Hinduism, Buddhism, and Jainism, three of the major religions that originated in India.
+Yoga also played an important role in developing Hinduism, Buddhism, and Jainism, three of the major religions that originated in India.
 The philosophy of yoga was closely linked to these religions, and many of the practices and techniques associated with yoga were integrated into their religious traditions.

 In the modern era, yoga has become increasingly popular in the West, and has been adopted as a form of exercise and stress relief by millions worldwide.
 While yoga’s traditional spiritual and philosophical aspects remain important, many people practice it primarily for its physical and mental health benefits.
 Today, there are numerous styles and forms of yoga, each with their own unique focus and approach.